 Shell scripts allow you to provide flags like

 -p, as you’ve seen above, but also arguments.
-As a example, say we want to call a script that does some kind of logging in, and we can provide a username and password, it might look something like this, where my username (
+As a example say we want to call a script that logs you into a system, we would need to provide a username and password.
+This is done via arguments and might look something like this…

 As we are going to provide our URL and directories as arguments when we call the script, we need to add a little bit of extra code to our script, that I found online.
 Being new to scripting and the syntax, I get what this new block is doing but it’s a copy and paste job…it loops through the provided arguments and allows you to use the values provided by the user.
 In our case, we are just going to set our